-Sweet Almond Oil is produced from the kernels of the same almond nut that we eat or use to make almond meal or almond milk.
+Almond Sweet Oil – Sweet Almond oil is produced from the kernels of the same almond nut that we eat or use to make almond meal or almond milk.
 It is a deeply emollient oil that is soothing and nourishing for dry skin.
 It is not a particularly thick oil, making it ideal for massage as it gives good slip.
 There may be some issues using it for people with tree nut allergies.

-Apricot Kernel Oil is one of my favourite oils for facial massage and other facial treatments.
+Apricot is one of my favourite oils for facial massage and other facial treatments.

-Grapeseed Oil is produced from the seeds of grapes, which are often a by-product of the wine-making industry.
+Grapeseed Oil – Grapeseed oil is produced from the seeds of grapes, which are often a by-product of the wine-making industry.

-Grapeseed Oil makes good basic massage oil, useful for everyday use.
+Grapeseed makes good basic massage oil, useful for everyday use.

-Jojoba Oil is my preferred oil for Roller Ball Bottle blends.
+Jojoba is my preferred oil for Roller Ball Bottle blends.

-Macadamia Nut Oil is derived from the macadamia nut which is native to Australia.
+Macadamia Nut Oil – Macadamia nut oil is derived from the (delicious!) macadamia nuts.
 It is exceptionally rich and ideal for very dry skins.
 It is high in palmitoleic acid which is useful for mature skins.
 Its rich nature makes it a rather thick-textured oil.
 This means some people may prefer to mix it with a lighter oil for massage.

-Rosehip Oil is derived from the fruit and seeds, or “hips” of the rose plant.
+Rosehip Oil – Rosehip oil is derived from the fruit and seeds, or “hips” of the rose plant.
 These appear on the bush after the flowers have fallen.
-It is native to South America and has a long reputation of use for its skin healing properties.
+Native to South America and with a reputation of use for its skin healing properties.
 It is rich in essential fatty acids and Vitamin A. It is often used for skin care, in particular to treat or prevent wrinkles scars and stretch marks.

-I love Rosehip Oil for skin care, particularly for the face or where the skin needs some healing benefits.
+I love rosehip for skin care, particularly for the face or where the skin needs some healing benefits.

 Of course, you can also combine one, two or more carrier oils to tailor the texture to your liking or to access the respective properties of the different oils.
-You may add some Apricot Kernel Oil to your Macadamia Nut Oil to make it lighter for massage.
-Or add some Rosehip Oil to your Sweet Almond Oil for a nourishing blend to help to prevent stretch marks.
+You may add some Apricot kernel oil to your macadamia nut oil to make it lighter for massage.
+Or add some Rosehip to your Sweet Almond Oil for a nourishing blend to help to prevent stretch marks.